AnyChart/docs.anychart.com/Basic_Charts/Venn_Diagram.md

 * `{%value}`
 * `{%name}`

-Please note: the names of circles are shown in their labels and tooltips by default.
-However, the labels of intersections display values (tooltips still displaying names).

 Also, you can add a custom field to your data and use it as a token, like in the sample below.

 ```